No results found

-Home / Government / Articles / Amy Coney Barrett is the fifth woman ever to be named to the Supreme Court
+Home / Government spending / Articles / Amy Coney Barrett is the fifth woman ever to be named to the Supreme Court

 At age 48, Amy Coney Barrett is the youngest Supreme Court justice confirmed since 43-year-old Clarence Thomas in 1991.
 Barrett is the 58th justice successfully nominated to the Supreme Court by a Republican president and the first with a law degree from Notre Dame University.
 She is also the fifth woman ever to be on the nation’s highest court.